filipopo/UrlShortener/README.md

 Url shortener app with an API + web frontend, made in Python using Django and its ORM model, featuring a user panel where links are managed, custom paths, and QR code generation.
 Deployed with the CDK for Terraform on Azure Container Apps and more

-By using the free tier of Azure Container Apps and the Azure SQL free offer this project can be deployed for free:
+Using the free tier of Azure Container Apps and the Azure SQL free offer this project can be deployed for free:

 https://learn.microsoft.com/en-us/azure/azure-sql/database/free-offer?view=azuresql